Best Allergy-Friendly, Dairy Free Gluten Free Restaurants in Savannah, GA

 My husband felt the same way!
 He ordered the Seoul Mate, a warm bowl of rice, steak, bean sprouts, carrots, greens, teriyaki, and a balsamic dressing.
 He ranted and raved about that meal for days!

-This was probably my husband’s favorite meal on our quest to find the best dairy free gluten free restaurants in Savannah, GA!
+This was probably my husband’s favorite meal on our quest to find the best dairy-free and gluten-free restaurants in Savannah, GA!

 Collins Quarter at Forsyth Park in downtown Savannah, GA